swaroopjcse/lab02/README.md

 Let's look at each one of these.

-1. `Data/` contains the configurations for running your program on the underlying docker instance and
+1. `Data/` contains the configurations for running your program on the underlying docker instance.
+Do not make any changes to any